simon-smart88/shinyscholar/README.md

 * **robust**: modules and their underlying functions are tested using `{testthat}` and `{shinytest2}`

 ## Use cases
-SMART is aimed towards creating applications for complex analyses that have several steps and where there may be multiple options for each step e.g. where the data is sourced from, which model is used or how the results are plotted.
+shinyscholar is aimed towards creating applications for complex analyses that have several steps and where there may be multiple options for each step e.g. where the data is sourced from, which model is used or how the results are plotted.
 It is probably not suitable for use if you have never developed a shiny app before, but if you have developed a simple app which is growing in complexity, it should be fairly straightforward to migrate your code across.

-## Using SMART as a template
+## Using shinyscholar as a template

 ### License
-SMART is licensed under the GPLv3 license and consequently any apps made using SMART must be licensed under the same license.
+shinyscholar is licensed under the GPLv3 license and consequently any apps made using shinyscholar must be licensed under the same license.

 ### Initialisation
 The `init()` function can be used to create the template for a new app.
 For example, the following call will produce a folder called `demo` in your Documents folder and create an app containing two components (load and plot) each containing two modules.
 You can choose whether certain features are included in the overall app by setting the `include_*` parameters and also whether each module contains mapping, result, rmarkdown and save functionality by setting the parameters inside the `modules` dataframe. `common_objects` contains a list of the objects which will be shared between modules and will be available inside all of the modules as e.g. `common$raster`.